 Please note that the changes to the electricity market synopsis were undertaken in 2014.
 The following monitoring period (2015-2016) observed the TCC1 in operation for a total of 52 days.
-However, in the monitoring period covered by this report the TCC1 was in operation for a total of 155 days.
+In the 2016-2017 monitoring period the TCC1 was in operation for a total of 155 days.
+In the monitoring period covered by this report, the TCC1 was in operation for a total of 176 days.
 This reflects the requirement for baseline power in New Zealand, which can vary annually.